 The above step may seem simple, but it is an effective and fundamental step.

 The most crucial aspect of your price is that it must be sufficient to keep your firm afloat.
 It will be difficult to build and scale your business if you price your products at a loss or at an unsustainable profit margin.

-Other essential elements to consider when setting your pricing include how you compare to your competition and what your pricing tactics entail for your business and your customers’ expectations.
+Other essential elements to consider when setting your pricing include how you compare.
+It is about your competition, what your pricing tactics entail for your business, and your customers’ expectations.
 But before you can think about that, you need to make sure you’ve established a stable base pricing.